enriquedcs/gen-cypress-iframe/README.md

 </a>

 # LambdaTest and Cypress
-Test Script for iFramce with Cypress and lambdaTest
+Test Script for iFrame Testing with Cypress and lambdaTest

 # How it works